 Resolution by HYPR

 With respect to any support request deemed to be an Error, HYPR will respond to Customer with an acknowledgement and action plan and commence efforts to provide a resolution in accordance with the following, based on the applicable Priority Level, after Customer notifies HYPR of the Error.
-For purposes of the table below, a “business day” shall mean any weekday which is not a HYPR holiday and a “business hour” shall mean any hour between 9:00 AM and 5:00 PM (US Eastern Time) during any such business day.
+For purposes of the Support Services, a “business day” shall mean any weekday which is not a HYPR holiday and a “business hour” shall mean any hour between 9:00 AM and 5:00 PM (US Eastern Time) during any such business day.

 Customer shall assign two (2) individuals, who shall perform the following tasks in connection with the Support (“Designated Contact(s)”): (a) successfully complete required HYPR training; (b) after successful completion of such training, perform Triage Support as defined and described in the Customer Triage section below, and submit requests for Support on behalf of Customer; (c) develop knowledge and understanding of the currently deployed Software; (d) accurately characterize problems and describe their business impact; (e) reasonably describe symptoms of problems; (f) provide background information leading up to problems; (g) describe the steps or actions taken to attempt to resolve such problems; (h) provide timely and accurate responses to HYPR requests related to the delivery of the Support; and (i) provide timely feedback on fixes and recommendations.